reandimo/php-google-sheets-helper/README.md

 Credentials
 ------------

 Google API Client needs to validate with 2 files credentials.json and token.json, the last one can be generated with a script included in the package called firstauth.
-You can use to generate this file for first time only to grant access to the API.
+You can use it to generate this file for the first time only to grant access to the API.

 Execute in your project's root folder with `php ./vendor/reandimo/google-sheets-helper/firstauth` and follow the steps.